Obituary of Thomas Joseph Whitaker

 Tom’s many lasting memories include time spent at the Jersey Shore.
 Last year, all seven kids joined their parents in Avalon for a long weekend filled with stories, games, laughs, and only a few sibling arguments.

 In his final weeks, he enjoyed visits with family and talked by phone with friends and former colleagues.
 He shared stories, expressed thanks, eased emotions, and accepted love.
 He was grateful to have lived a long, good life, and we are better for having been part of it.

 Due to Covid-19, the memorial gathering is private.
 In lieu of flowers, please consider a donation to Mighty Writers, 1501 Christian Street, Philadelphia, PA 19146 or the Children’s Hospital of Philadelphia Foundation, 3401 Civic Center Blvd, Philadelphia, PA 19104, would be appreciated.

-.To plant a tree in memory of Thomas Whitaker, please visit Tribute Store
+.To plant a beautiful memorial tree in memory of Thomas Whitaker, please visit our Tree Store

 Philadelphia, PA 19128